Who is Connor Sturgeon, the suspect in the Louisville bank shooting?

-Connor Sturgeon: Who is the suspected gunman in the Louisville bank shooting?
+Who is Connor Sturgeon, the Louisville gunman?
+Basketball star, bank worker, mass shooter

+Connor Sturgeon, 25, was an employee at Old National Bank in downtown, Louisville.
+On Monday, he killed five coworkers in a horror attack.
+Rachel Sharp, Megan Sheets and Graig Graziosi report

+He was a high school basketball star whose father coached the team.

 Here’s everything we know about the suspect: